railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 * use an application client (the GTK client) installed on each computer.

 The two methods of access give very similar facilities, and you can use both on the same server at the same time.
-It's best to use the web browser if the Open ERP server is some distance away (such as on another continent) because it's more tolerant of time delays between the two than the GTK client is.
-The web client is also easier to maintain, because it's generally already installed on users' computers.
+It is best to use the web browser if the Open ERP server is some distance away (such as on another continent) because it is more tolerant of time delays between the two than the GTK client is.
+The web client is also easier to maintain, because it is generally already installed on users' computers.

-Conversely you'd be better off with the application client (called the GTK client because of the technology it's built with) if you're using a local server (such as in the same building).
+Conversely you would be better off with the application client (called the GTK client because of the technology it is built with) if you are using a local server (such as in the same building).
 In this case the GTK client will be more responsive, so more satisfying to use.